+The CCEJA passed initially as a five-year program, beginning in fiscal year 2013-2014 and ending in fiscal year 2017-2018.
 In 2017, several LEAs expressed concern with the program schedule, noting that it effectively limited the availability of program funds to four years.
 In response to these concerns, the Legislature approved Senate Bill 110 (SB 110) (Committee on Budget and Fiscal Review, Chapter 55, Statutes of 2017), which extended the overall CCEJA program beyond 2018 as the Clean Energy Job Creation Program.
-SB 110 removed the direct allocation of funds collected from the Proposition 39 tax change and required, after June 30, 2018, that any remaining Proposition 39 K-12 funds from the original five-year program be awarded through competitive grant and loan programs as follows:
+SB 110 also removed the direct allocation of funds collected from the Proposition 39 tax change and required, after June 30, 2018, that any remaining Proposition 39 K-12 funds from the original five-year program be awarded through competitive grant and loan programs as follows:

-- \$75 million allocated for the School Bus Replacement Program, with priority given to older buses and buses operating in disadvantaged communities, and to school districts with a majority of students eligible for free or reduced-price meals in the prior year. - Up to \$100 million would be deposited in the ECAA-Ed account for loans to LEAs on a competitive basis, with priority given to LEAs with a higher percentage of students
+- \$75 million allocated for the School Bus Replacement Program, with priority given to older buses and buses operating in disadvantaged communities, and to school districts with a majority of students eligible for free or reduced-price meals in the prior year. - Up to \$100 million to the ECAA-Ed account for loans to LEAs on a competitive basis, with priority given to LEAs with a higher percentage of students eligible for free or reduced-price meals in the prior year, energy savings, geographic diversity, and diversity in the size of LEA student populations.

-- eligible for free or reduced-price meals in the prior year, energy savings, geographic diversity, and diversity in the size of LEA student populations. - Any remaining funds will be distributed to LEAs through a Proposition 39 K-12 competitive grant program based on size.
+• Any remaining funds would be distributed to LEAs through a Proposition 39 K-12 competitive grant program based on size.

-SB 110 required the Energy Commission to report on the remaining funds allocated to LEAs that did not submit an energy expenditure plan to the Energy Commission for approval.
 On March 1, 2018, the Energy Commission estimated that \$114.5 million in unrequested funds remained in the Clean Energy Job Creation Fund from the Proposition 39 K-12 Program.
 Based on this estimate, \$75 million was available to the School Bus Replacement Program and up to \$39.5 million was available to the ECAA-Ed Competitive Loan Program.
 No additional funds remained to support a K-12 Competitive Grant Program.